WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/f.md

 In procedures and instructions, use bold formatting for the folder name if you're instructing the user to interact with the folder.

-For more instructions see [Procedures]() and [UI elements]().
+For more instructions, see [Procedures]() and [UI elements]().

 ## following

-Use *following* to introduce a table, list, or other content.
+Use *following* as an adjective to introduce a table, list, or other content.
 If *following* is the last word before what it introduces, follow it with a colon.

 **Examples**